AdobeDocs/audience-manager.de-DE/help/using/integration/gpt-aam-destination/gpt-aam-create-destination.md

 ---

-# Erstellen eines GPT-Ziels {#create-a-gpt-destination}
+# Create a GPT Destination {#create-a-gpt-destination}

-Sie können qualifizierte Segmente [!DNL DFP] über eine clientseitige (browserseitige) Integration oder eine serverseitige Integration senden.
-Wenn Sie die clientseitige Integration auswählen, müssen Sie ein Cookie-basiertes Ziel für [!DNL Google Publisher Tags] Audience Manager erstellen.
+You can send qualified segments to [!DNL DFP] through a client-side (browser-side) integration, or a server-side integration.
+If you choose the client-side integration, you must create a cookie-based destination for [!DNL Google Publisher Tags] in Audience Manager.

 ## Ziele

-In Audience Manager ist ein *`destination`* beliebiges anderes System (Werbeserver, [!DNL DSP]Werbenetzwerk usw.) , für die Sie Daten freigeben möchten. [!UICONTROL Destination Builder] bietet die Tools, mit denen Sie diese Datenbereitstellungsprozesse erstellen und verwalten können.
-Zielfunktionen von Audience Manager befinden sich in *[!UICONTROL Audience Data] &gt; [!UICONTROL Destinations]*.
-Um zu beginnen, klicken Sie **[!UICONTROL Add New Destination]** auf und gehen Sie wie folgt vor.
+In Audience Manager, a *`destination`* is any other system (ad server, [!DNL DSP], ad network, etc.) , für die Sie Daten freigeben möchten. [!UICONTROL Destination Builder] bietet die Tools, mit denen Sie diese Datenbereitstellungsprozesse erstellen und verwalten können.
+Audience Manager destination features are located in *[!UICONTROL Audience Data]&gt;[!UICONTROL Destinations]*.
+To get started, click **[!UICONTROL Add New Destination]** and follow the steps below.

 ## Basisinformationen

-So füllen Sie den [!UICONTROL Basic Information] Abschnitt aus:
+To complete the [!UICONTROL Basic Information] section:

 1. Geben Sie dem Ziel einen Namen.
-1. Wählen **[!UICONTROL "Cookie"]** Sie aus der [!UICONTROL Type] Dropdownliste aus.
+1. Select **[!UICONTROL "Cookie"]** from the [!UICONTROL Type] drop-down list.
-1. Klicken **[!UICONTROL Next]** Sie auf und wechseln Sie zu [!UICONTROL Configuration] den [!UICONTROL Segment Mappings] Abschnitten.
+1. Click **[!UICONTROL Next]** and move on to the [!UICONTROL Configuration] and [!UICONTROL Segment Mappings] sections.

 ## Cookie-Konfiguration

-Geben Sie Folgendes an, um den [!UICONTROL Configuration] Abschnitt abzuschließen (andere Felder sind optional):
+Provide the following to complete the [!UICONTROL Configuration] section (other fields are optional):

 1. **Cookie-Name:** Geben Sie einen kurzen, beschreibenden Namen für Ihr Cookie an.
 1. **Datenformat:** Wählen Sie die **[!UICONTROL "Single Key"]** Option aus.